modesty/pdf2json/readme.md

 > npm test

 `pretest` step builds bundles and source maps for both ES Module and CommonJS, output to `./dist` directory.
-The Jest test suit is defined in `./test/_test_.cjs` with commonJS, test run will also cover `parse-r` and `parse-fd` with ES Modules via command line.
+The Jest test suites (7 suites, 74+ tests) are defined in `./test/_test_*.cjs` with CommonJS, test run will also cover `parse-r` and `parse-fd` with ES Modules via command line.

 The default Jest test suits are essential tests for all PRs.
 But it only covers a portion of all testing PDFs, for more broader coverage, run: